 long and into September.
 We cater to both fly fishermen and spin fishermen

-for a fully guided Kodiak fishing adventure, including lodging and all
+for a fully guided Kodiak fishing adventure, including lodging

 and tags should be purchased in either Anchorage or the City of Kodiak